steinbergmedia/vstgui/BREAKING_CHANGES.md

 	* CDrawContext::fillLinearGradient
 	* CDrawContext::fillRadialGradient

-- IScriptControllerExtension interface was changed to use references instead of pointers to indicate that these objects are always valid when these methods are called.
+The IScriptControllerExtension interface was changed to use references instead of pointers to indicate that these objects are always valid when these methods are called.

+The IUIDescriptionAddOn interface was changed to take shared pointers for IUIDescription.

 ### Version 4.14